Bucketlist Travels logo

 • Budapest, Central Hungary, Hungary

-Perched on a limestone plateau overlooking Budapest and the Danube, this magnificent 19th-century castle has been the seat of Hungarian royalty since the 13th century.
+Perched on a limestone plateau overlooking the Danube, this has been the seat of Hungarian royalty since the 13th century.
+Since then everyone from Turkish Pashas to the last Regent, Admiral Horthy, have held court here.

-There are intriguing remnants of the original medieval castle but in the main, this is a fairy-tale Royal Palace built in neo-Renaissance and neo-Baroque style.
+There are intriguing remnants of the medieval castle – the largest Gothic castle/palace of the late Middle Ages – but in the main, this is a fairy-tale royal palace, built in neo-Renaissance and neo-baroque style.

 Good for age: 8+